 - We work on meaningful projects that seek to have a positive impact in the world

-We’re looking for a lead developer to join our team and contribute our projects and technology discipline.
+We’re looking for an engineering manager to join our team and contribute our projects and technology discipline.
 You have probably spent 5+ years programming in organisations to develop your technical skills on large projects that have involved a varying degree of technical leadership and involvement.
 You have also have probably enjoyed mentoring, guiding and seeing people grow on the projects you have been leading and are already perhaps leading a technical team of 4-5 people.

 This might be the right role for you if…